Guide to Affordable Housing in New Jersey revised April 01,2016

 Appendix A Public Housing Authorities and Rental Assistance Agencies

 New Jersey Guide to Affordable Housing

-tenure refers to whether the units are for sale or rent.
-Most of the developments in this Guide are apartments; a smaller number are for sale.
+tenure tells if the dwellings are for sale or rent.
+Most are rentals.
+A smaller number are for sale.

 Low Income Housing Tax Credits; U.S. Tax Reform Act of 1986

 Section 8, 202 & 811, Section 221 & 236

 U.S. Department of Agriculture, Rural Development; Housing & Community Facilities